-After reviewing all of the feedback on the Spring 2019 season, we have seen a significant amount of requests to change the way matches are scheduled.
+After reviewing all of the feedback on past seasons, we have seen a significant amount of requests to change the way matches are scheduled.
 While we do believe that a Swiss bracket has substantial benefits for our league, we understand that coaches and players need to have more information heading into their games.
 Our goal in changing the schedule was to preserve the benefits of the Swiss system while also allowing an earlier release of upcoming matchups.
 After some careful consideration, we are excited to announce that we will be switching to what we call a "Hybrid-Swiss" schedule.

 The Hybrid-Swiss Schedule